 LINE 6(c) Deduct reasonable compensation for personal services performed by a proprietor, partner, or member for the business organization.
-A partnership or proprietorship whose partner(s), or proprietor perform services for the business organization may take a reasonable compensation deduction on the business organization's Business Profits Tax Return for that service.
+A proprietorship or SMLLC whose proprietor or member perform services for the business organization may take a reasonable compensation deduction on the business organization's Business Profits Tax Return for services performed.
 If the compensation deduction exceeds \$75,000, then the business organization must maintain business records to demonstrate that the deduction is reasonable.
+Refer to RSA 77-A:4, III and Rev 303.01 for additional information.